luigifreda/3dpatrolling/README.md

 *L. Freda, M. Gianni, F. Pirri, A. Gawel, R. Dubé, R. Siegwart, C. Cadena*
 Autonomous Robots, Springer, 2018.

-### Project website
+### Project webpage

-Videos and other information can be found on the [project website](https://sites.google.com/a/dis.uniroma1.it/3d-cc-patrolling/).
+Videos and other information can be found on the [project webpage](https://sites.google.com/a/dis.uniroma1.it/3d-cc-patrolling/).

 <center>